jasonpereira96/java-interpreter/README.md

 Nested classes have been implemented by storing a reference to the outer class object of an inner object for every `dsl.Object`.
 This field is `null` this object is not an object of an inner class.

+## Abstract Classes
+Declaring a class as `abstract` implies that it cannot be instansiated and that it must contain atleast one abstract method.
+You can later implement the abstract methods in derived classes using the `AbstractMethod` construct.
+Internally, there is a boolean flag `isAbstract` that stores whether the class is abstract or not.
+The code then does the necessary checks so that the requirements for abstract classes are met.

+## Interfaces
+Interfaces are represented internally as objects of type `InterfaceDefinition`.
+In the `Evaluator` class, there is a `Map` of interface name to interface definitions.

+## Resolving Cyclic dependencies
+In order to check for cycles within inheritance chains, I build a graph of all the classes in the program.
+Each class is represented as a node in the graph.
+If class A extends class B, then I add a directed edge between A and B.
+By employed the DFS cycle detection algorithm, I detect if there is any cyclic dependency between the inheritance chains.
+A similar approach is followed for interface extends chains.

 # Limitations of the Implementation
 - **A command cannot be used in a macro.**